What is ZionCare?

 ZionCare Web Portal

-You can pick up a wearable device at one of our partner clinics, stores, or dealers, or click the button below to participate in our home sleep test program.
+You can go to our partner clinics, stores, or dealers to pick up a wearable device, or click the "Start Now" button below to participate in the sleep health monitoring program.

-Download ZionCare App and complete registration.
-Sleep at your own bed as usual with the wearable on.
+Download the ZionCare App and complete registration.
+Wear the wearable and sleep in your own bed as usual.

-You can continue to monitor your sleeping data using our ZionCare platform and discuss with your doctor on your treatment progress for continuous improvement.
+You can continue to collect your sleep data using our ZionCare platform and discuss your progress with your doctor or sleep specialist to continuously improve your sleep health journey.

 ZionCare App Features